Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

 China is known for its insane clubs.
 I performed as a DJ in over 40 cities, doing almost 100 shows.

-A DJ holding a large Play House flag stands on stage in front of a crowded nightclub audience with orange lights and smoke effects, capturing the vibrant nightlife for those seeking where to stay in Shanghai. -Copyright-moving-jack.com
+Moving Jack holding a large Play House flag stands on stage in front of a crowded nightclub audience with orange lights

 That’s me performing at a club in China